Skip to main content

 Dolores Huerta: Female

-Dolores Huerta: Society and Social Change\Reformer\Labor leader
+Dolores Huerta: Social Welfare and Reform\Reformer\Labor leader

-Dolores Huerta: Presidential Medal of Freedom
+Dolores Huerta: Civilian awards\Presidential Medal of Freedom

-Dolores Huerta: Society and Social Change\Civic leader
+Dolores Huerta: Social Welfare and Reform\Civic leader

 Portrait